nuts-foundation/nuts-node/docs/pages/deployment/storage.rst

 ***************

 Session storage is used for storing access tokens, nonces and other volatile data.
-Data is stored in-memory only.
+Session data is volatile by nature.
 There are 3 supported session storage types:

-- local
+- In-memory
-- memcached
+- Memcached
-- redis (standalone, cluster, sentinel)
+- Redis (standalone, cluster, sentinel)

 Local
 =====